The conference programme will be guided by three overarching themes that are important to the conference’s focus on resilient future rangelands:

 Abstracts cannot be amended or replaced once the review process has commenced.

-Abstract submissions close on Wednesday, 1 May 2019.
+Abstract submissions have been extended and will now close on Friday, 10 May 2019.